codeChap/Crontab/README.md

 The package helps you manage your local cron jobs using PHP.
 You can list, append and remove your jobs and set your log file.

-## Requirements:
+## Requirements
 Should work on monst Linux flavoured systems.
-(I have yet to test on windows)

 ## Usage Example
 Use [composer](http://getcomposer.org) to install it or simply include the file somewhere: require("crontab/src/Crontab/Crontab.php");